Brendan-Rogers/rogers_b_portfolio/README.md

 Normalize.css
 by Necolas

+Hammer.js
+by Alexander Schmitz

 ### Setup

 Before proper testing can be done, it's important to install the dependancies.

 1. Access root directory with npm-enabled command line of your choosing.

-2. Install animate.css with `npm install animate.css`.
+2. Install animate.css using `npm install animate.css`.
+The index file will link to it automatically.

+3. Install hammer.js using `npm install --save hammerjs`.
 The index file will link to it automatically.

 ### Testing